 Candida overgrowth in the gut (that’s not systemic candidiasis) isn’t really acknowledged in conventional medicine, but that doesn’t mean it can’t exist. (side note: conventional medicine also historically dismissed leaky gut as holistic quackery, but has now recognized it as a major contributor to GI and metabolic disease).
 Your microbiome is a delicate ecosystem that can very easily be altered by external factors, as all ecosystems are.
 The factors I’ve mentioned, such as antibiotics and hormonal birth control, adversely affect your microbiome and allow opportunistic strains of bacteria, fungus, and yeast of all types to proliferate.
 I’ve seen dramatic turnarounds in people’s health once they’ve addressed gut infections and dysbiosis.

-OK, On to the good stuff: How to do a candida cleanse.
+OK, on to the good stuff: How to do a candida cleanse.
 This is similar (but not as detailed) to the protocol I recommend to my students in my Candida MasterClass.

 PRO TIP: Diet alone will not work to fully eradicate candida overgrowth.
 You have to take the antimicrobials and follow the protocol.